What is PPSA?

 Our thanks to Simon for his help.
 With over 25 years experience as a former Insolvency Practitioner and having advised on the PPSA since before its commencement (in early 2012), he’s one of Australia’s leading advisors on the practical application of the PPSA.

-If you’re already complying with the PPSA let PPSAdvisory perform a free Desktop Assurance Review.
+If you think you’re already complying with the PPSA, why not let PPSAdvisory perform a free Desktop Assurance Review?
 They’ll perform a high-level review of your existing PPS registrations and your registration policy, identifying any errors or departures from ‘best practice’.
 It’s a great ‘health-check’ to make sure you’re complying with the law.